anup92k/scripts/gohugo-cwebp/README.md

 {{< image src="/2020/04-17/hello/2.gif" caption="Hello" title=" " >}}
 ```

-This mean the images paths are :
+This means the images paths are :
 ```
 static/path/to/images/un.png
 static/path/to/images/one.jpg